beetrootpaul/poc--typescript-browser-game/README.md

-# poc--typescript-web-game
+# poc--typescript-browser-game

-A PoC of a simple low-res game written in TypeScript, meant to be published for web.
+A PoC of a simple low-res game written in TypeScript, meant to be played in web browsers.

 ## Setup